 - 1. Soil for climate change mitigation and adaptation - 2.
 Soil and the circular economy - a.
-As excavated soils are too often reported as waste, the implement a real circular economy in the management of excavated soils is crucial.
-A passport for excavated soil may be assess after a benchmark of the market situation (to be realized by 2023); - b.
+As excavated soils are too often reported as waste, the implement a real circular economy in the management of excavated soils is crucial. - A passport for excavated soil may be assess after a benchmark of the market situation (to be realized by 2023); - b.
 The Commission will provide a definition of net land take in the Soil Health Law and also monitor progress - c.
 Guidelines on best practice to limit, mitigate or compensate soil sealing with a view to develop a common strategy; - d.
-The Commission will by 2022 revise the Urban Wastewater Treatment Directive and the list of surface water and groundwater pollutants, evaluate the Sewage Sludge Directive and adopt an Integrated Nutrient Management Action for a safer use of nutrients on soil. - 3.
+The Commission will by 2022 revise the Urban Wastewater Treatment Directive and the list of surface water - 3.
 Soil biodiversity for human, animal and plant health - 4.
 Soil for healthy water resources - a.
 The Commission will consider addressing the adequate integration and coordination of soil and water management, including in the impact assessment for a Soil Health Law.